-3 See paragraphs 23 to 30 of this Determination for the rates for truck drivers.
+3 See paragraphs 23 to 30 for the rates for truck drivers.

-4 Paragraphs 66 to 69 of TR 2004/6 says claims made by office holders covered by the Remuneration Tribunal are considered to be reasonable amounts if they do not exceed the rate of allow ances set by the Remuneration Tribunal for that office holder.
+Paragraphs 66 to 69 of TR 2004/6 says claims made by office holders covered by the Remuneration Tribunal are considered to be reasonable amounts if they do not exceed the rate of allowances set by the Remuneration Tribunal for that office holder.